spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 All these resource types are at least bound to a **Cluster** resource.
 In Ocean for Apache Spark, clusters are identified by an id with the format `osc-xxxxxxxx`

-## Account-level Managed Permission Policies
+## Account-Level Managed Permission Policies

 To get started, you can use one of the following managed policies, which apply at the account level.
 If you want to set permissions with more granularity, see [Granular Permissions Policies How-to Guides](#granular-permissions-policies-how-to-guides).